 Marketable securities are investments that a company can quickly convert into cash.

-Account receivables, as you will be aware, are the debtors or the money that the company will receive from the customers who bought its goods or services on credit.
+As you will be aware, account receivables are the debtors or the money that the company will receive from the customers who bought its goods or services on credit.

 Current liabilities include all the debts and obligations that a company needs to pay within a year.